alex-sandri/international-anti-corruption-day-2025/README.md

 consisting of crossed conventionalized branches of the olive tree, in gold on a field of smoke-blue with all water areas in white.
 The projection of the map extends to 60 degrees south latitude, and includes five concentric circles".\
-The “UN blue” colour was also chosen at this time and became an integral part of the visual identity of the Organization.
+The "UN blue" colour was also chosen at this time and became an integral part of the visual identity of the Organization.
 Blue represents peace in opposition to red, for war.